ltrujello/ltrujello.github.io/docs/posts/lstms.md

 <img src="/png/lstms/rnn_three_inputs_full.png" style="margin: 0 auto; display: block; width: 80%;"/>

+Thinking of an RNN in this way is called "unfolding" the RNN.
-but that is a bit overwhelming to look at.
-But from this perspective, it is easy to see that an RNN is very similar to a feed forward neural network.
+From this perspective, it is easy to see that an RNN is very similar to a feed forward neural network.
 Additionally, we can see which weights affect what layers.